Algebraic cycles and functorial lifts from $G_2$ to $\mathrm{PGSp}_6$: Abstract

 \section{Abstract}

-We establish instances of Beilinson--Tate conjectures for automorphic representations of $\PGSp_6$ whose Spin $L$-function has a pole at $s=1$.
+We study instances of Beilinson--Tate conjectures for automorphic representations of $\PGSp_6$ whose Spin $L$-function has a pole at $s=1$.
+We construct algebraic cycles of codimension three in the Siegel--Shimura variety of dimension six and we relate its regulator to the residue at $s=1$ of the $L$-function of certain cuspidal forms of $\PGSp_6$.
 Using the exceptional theta correspondence between the split group of type $G_2$ and $\PGSp_6$ and assuming the non-vanishing of a certain archimedean integral, this allows us to confirm a conjecture of Gross and Savin on rank $7$ motives of type $G_2$.